Large-Scale Maintenance and Unit Commitment: A Decentralized Subgradient Approach: Problem Formulation

 where $\Delta = \{\bm{\bar{\theta}},\bm{\bar{F}},\bm{\bar{p}},\bm{\lambda}, \bm{\phi}, \bm{\upeta}\}$ represents the consensus phase angle, flow, regional production target and their respective lagrangian multipliers.
 Further,

 The objective function represented by Problem \eqref{eq:OPT_OBJ}, consists of a commitment, operations and maintenance cost components.
 In addition, it also consists of ADMM penalty terms imposed on balancing flow estimates among neighboring regions.
 Flow estimates are iteratively balanced across transmission lines common with neighboring regions as well as with respect to the phase angles at their respective boundary buses.
 We attempt to reduce overall demand violation by determining a local, customized production target $\bar{p}_{r,t}$ based on global demand violation.
 Computing a customized production target for every region has been shown to yield smooth convergence in large scale decentralized methods especially from the operational standpoint \cite{asynch2019uc}.

-In our decentralized formulation represented by Problem \eqref{eq:OPT}, we assume that operational decision including commitment and production are decoupled for every maintenance epoch.
-Therefore, for a particular maintenance epoch $m\in M$, let $\bm{Q}^r_m$ denote the set of inequalities \eqref{eq:op_mt_cpl}-\eqref{eq:sq8}, $\forall t\in T_m$.
+In our decentralized formulation represented by Problem \eqref{eq:OPT_OBJ}, the operational decision including commitment and production are decoupled { at linking intervals for every maintenance epoch \cite{fu2007security,fu2009coordination,muratp1,muratp2,wu2010security}.
+The decoupling of minimum up/down, ramping constraints at linking intervals is a common practice meant to decompose the computationally challenging joint problem into multiple short-term UC subproblems as illustrated in \cite{fu2007security,fu2009coordination,wu2010security}. } Therefore, for a particular maintenance epoch $m\in M$, let $\bm{Q}^r_m$ denote the set of inequalities \eqref{eq:op_mt_cpl}-\eqref{eq:sq8}, $\forall t\in T_m$.

 Constraint \eqref{eq:op_mt_cpl} ensures that a generator that has been placed under maintenance must not have any production.
 Constraint \eqref{eq:sq1} enforces production limits at each generator while Constraints \eqref{eq:sq2} and \eqref{eq:sq8} enforce minimum up and down-time for each generator.
 Constraint \eqref{eq:sq3} enforces their respective ramping limitations.
 Equation \eqref{eq:sq4} establishes the linear relationship between flow and their respective phase angles.
 Constraint \eqref{eq:sq5} enforces transmission line capacity constraints.
 Equation \eqref{eq:sq7} balances the demand at each bus with local generation and network flow.
 Equations \eqref{eq:sq4}-\eqref{eq:sq7} enforce network flow constraints globally.
 Therefore, the joint CBM and operations problem can be represented by Problem \eqref{eq:OPT_aug}.